 Some examples of what you’ll find are meatless dishes, made in an instant pot, with sausage, and with chicken.
 Also with added vegetables, bacon, beef, fish, and so much more.

-Baked rigatoni recipes are so easy to make because they only require a few ingredients.
-There are minimal dishes and sometimes just one if you’re using an instant pot.
-Then they’re baked to beautifully bubbliness at the end.
-What can be easier than that?!
+Most rigatoni recipes are so easy to make because they only require a few ingredients.
+There are minimal dishes and sometimes just one, especially if you’re using an Instant pot.

-There are all kinds of pasta variations and substitutes you can use when making these easy rigatoni pasta recipes.
+There are all kinds of pasta shapes you can use if you don’t have the exact noodle you want on hand.
 Here are some options:

 Pasta: You can change the pasta to any medium-sized pasta you’d like.
 Some examples are penne, campanelle, shells, orecchiette, or farfalle.
 You can even cut the pasta out altogether and use zucchini noodles or gluten-free noodles.